theintern/intern/docs/writing_tests.md

 This is not a hard-and-fast rule, though.
 In many cases the code being tested may run in both environments, or mocks and/or shims may be employed to allow it to run in a non-native environment.
 For example, mock DOMs are often employed to allow browser code to be tested in Node.

+## Benchmark tests

+Benchmark tests are a type of unit test that measures the performance of code rather than checking it for proper behavior.
+A benchmark test assumes that the code it’s running will work without error; the test is whether it runs as fast as expected.

+Benchmarks work by running the test function many times in a loop, with Intern (through [Benchmark.js](https://benchmarkjs.com)) recording how long each test function takes to run on average.
+This information can be saved (“baselined”) and used during later test runs to see if performance has deviated from acceptable values.

+Benchmark tests can only be added with the [benchmark interface](#benchmark).
+Also note that benchmark suites will only be run when the [`benchmark`](./configuration.md#benchmark) config property is `true`.
+When `benchmark` is not set or is false, calls to register benchmark suites will be ignored.

+The benchmark test lifecycle is very similar to the standard test lifecycle:

+* For each registered root suite...
+  * The suite’s `before` method is called, if it exists
+  * For each test within the suite...
+    * The suite’s `beforeEach` method is called, if it exists
+    * The benchmark is started.
+The test function will be called many times in a “test loop”.
+For each execution of the test loop...
+      * The beforeEachLoop method of the suite is called, if it exists
+      * The test function is called
+      * The afterEachLoop method of the suite is called, if it exists
+    * The suite’s `afterEach` method is called, if it exists
+  * The suite’s `after` method is called, if it exists

 ## Functional tests

 [Functional tests](./concepts.md#functional-tests) operate fundamentally differently than unit tests.
 While a unit test directly loads and executes application code, functional tests load a page in a browser and interact with it in the same way a user would: by examining the content of the page, clicking buttons, typing into text inputs, etc. This interaction is managed through a `remote` property that is available to functional tests.